 The data structure itself psb\desc\type can be treated as an opaque object handled via the tools routines of Sec.
-6 and 3.5; nevertheless we include here a description for the curious reader.
+6 or the query routines detailed below; nevertheless we include here a description for the curious reader.

 First we describe the psb\indx\map type.
 This is a data structure that keeps track of a certain number of basic issues such as: